 But don’t take my word for it.
-Take his.
+Take Augustine’s.

 Sometimes we just need to know there are others that have gone through terrible, hard things and gone on to thrive!
 And if we knew how good most of us really have it, we wouldn’t be so prone to complain.

 Elisabeth Elliot.
 Challenging.
 Authentic.
 Wise.
 Gifted.
 Fearless.
 Strong.
 Passionate.
 Compelling.
 Faith-filled.
 These adjectives barely begin to describe the beloved missionary and author who, for over 60 years, made a significant impact through the astounding stories of her life and experience of losing two husbands.